2ipco/2STON/Core/README.txt

 History for version 0.908(2018.01.25)
 --------------------------------------
-1. Fix some bugs.
+1. Fix some small bugs.
-2. Apply 2ston hole punching method
+2. Apply the 2ston hole punching method.
-   (hole punching between symnat and prcn supported)
+   -> hole punching between symmetric nat and every cone nat is possible ;)

 History for version 0.906(2017.12.07)